 Joy-Fuller Rehabilitation Center

-The Joy-Fuller Rehabilitation Center is a 24-bed CARF accredited inpatient rehabilitation facility on the seventh floor of the Winter Haven Hospital.
+The Joy-Fuller Rehabilitation Center is a 24-bed CARF accredited inpatient rehabilitation facility on the seventh floor of the Swann Building in Winter Haven Hospital.
 It is the only accredited inpatient rehabilitation program in Polk, Highlands, and Hardee counties.
 The Joy-Fuller Rehabilitation Center is dedicated to restoring persons with rehabilitation potential to the highest level of functioning possible, following illness or injury.
+This program serves persons 18 years of age and over.
+It is intensive rehabilitation three hours per day, at least five of the days of the week.

 Rehabilitation programs support your recovery from: